55+ Best Instagram Spots in San Francisco for Unique Photos

 Photo of the Golden Gate Bridge as seen from Lands End Trail in San Francisco, CA

 Did you know that there is a waterfall on an island in the middle of Golden Gate Park?
 I sure didn’t.
 Right in the middle of Stow Lake, where you can rent a boat for another fun Instagram opportunity, is Strawberry Hill.
-While providing awesome views of the park, there is also a waterfall that you can walk below, a Chinese Pagoda, and blooming flowers in the Spring Time.
+While providing excellent views of the park, there is also a waterfall that you can walk below, a Chinese Pagoda, and blooming flowers in the springtime.

 Go take a stroll here and see what angles you find!

 In the Spring, the tulips bloom here, creating a bit of an Instagram photoshoot frenzy.
-To avoid it, it’s best to go first thing in the morning during the week so you don’t have to spend time editing out people or asking them to move out of your frame.
+To avoid it, it’s best to go in the early morning during the week so you don’t have to spend time editing out people or asking them to move out of your frame.

 Tulip bloom at the windmill in Golden Gate Park